Does A Student Loan Affect Credit Score?

 Credit History Length

 Federal student loans backed by the government are frequently not reported on credit reports.
 It is only the private student loans that are frequently published.
-Thus federal loans do not qualify for this credit building but their conditions and the available choices are perfect for those with no credit or a bad one.
+Thus, federal loans do not qualify for this credit building, but their conditions and the available choices are perfect for those with no credit or a bad one.

-For every year that you maintain a positive payment history in your student loans, your credit score should improve.
+For every year that you maintain a positive payment history on your student loans, your credit score should improve.
 It also improves the debt-to-limit ratio as it reduces the balance of the principal amount owed to the credit.

 The following are some guidelines that can be followed to ensure that student loans are managed in a way that will have a positive impact on the credit rating.

 • Always approach federal direct student loans before private loans.
-Federal loans are also income-driven and do not lower your credit if you default while private loans do.
+Federal loans are also income-driven and do not lower your credit if you default, while private loans do.

 • Tips include only borrowing what is necessary for education and ensuring to pay bills on time.
 One thing you will realize with this is that any delay in your payments will seriously affect it.